kaio-matos/42_so__long/README.md

 - `game` - Deals with the current game state, they are the variables that change during the game
 - `map` - Deals with the map checking (path and some other validations) and also with the current state of the shown map into the window

+- `memory` - In this project I tried to save time throwing all the allocated memory during the execution to an array and freeing it in the exit of the program, this is not an ideal thing to do but saves time

 ## Result
 <div align="center">
     <img alt="So Long 1" src="./readme/so_long0.png" width="450px" />